 Background

-The fascination for soft mud clay probably stems from my childhood.
-My dad worked in civil engineering and sometimes I was allowed to go along.
-It was wonderful to dig in big mounds of earth and watch the wet goo that the sand dredgers vomited up.
+My fascination for soft mud clay probably stems from my childhood.
+Dad worked in civil engineering and sometimes I was allowed to go along.
+It was wonderful to dig in big mounds of earth and to watch the sludge that the sand dredgers vomited up.

 When I became 11 years old, my family went regularly mudflat hiking from the sea dyke at Pieterburen.
-The first kilometers of the trip we swamped up to the ankles in the stinking wet clay.
+We walked by low tide through the Wadden sea to the Wadden islands.
+It was an adventurous expedition because you had to be there before the high tide came up.
+The first kilometers of the trip we swamped up to the ankles in the healthy stinking clay before we reached a sandy bottom.
 A great experience.

 Education